jimmy646/violin/README.md

 Also, we present a new large-scale dataset, named *__Violin__* (VIdeO-and-Language INference) for this task, which consists of 95,322 video-hypothesis pairs from 15,887 video clips, spanning over 582 hours of video (YouTube and TV shows).
 In order to address our new multimodal inference task, a model is required to possess sophisticated reasoning skills, from surface-level grounding (e.g., identifying objects and characters in the video) to in-depth commonsense reasoning (e.g., inferring causal relations of events in the video).

 ### News
+- 2020.04.29 Baseline code released, and leaderboard will be available soon.
+- 2020.04.04 Data features, subtitles and statements released.
 - 2020.03.25 Paper released ([arXiv](https://arxiv.org/pdf/2003.11618.pdf)).
-- 2020.04.04 Human annotation and data features released.

 ### Violin Dataset